audreyeg/EllaGainey/README.md

-Hello and thank you for visiting my gitHub page, here are some of the projects I have created while I was pursuing my Bachelors degree!
+Hello and thank you for visiting my gitHub page!

 Browser-based 2d role-playing game created in Computational Worlds.
 <br><br>